 While there are plenty of very low cost hosting providers out there, I believe strongly that you get what you pay for with hosting.
 Having fast page load times on your site has become a key aspect of good user experience and search engine optimization (SEO) – both of which are critical for a successful Web-based business.
 Additionally, you want to be sure the software behind your site is as up-to-date and secure as possible.

 Personally, I don’t want to spend my time worrying about things like this – I’d rather focus on building my business and let experts handle really technical stuff.
 So, I use WP Engine to host all of my sites.
 They are absolute experts.
-Another great option is to use an all-in-one option like Rainmaker, which is WordPress-based and includes highly professional hosting.

 There are thousands of plugins for WordPress.
 These are just a few that can help you turn the home base for your training and education business into a vibrant hub for learning:

 - Membership Site Capabilities